-44. Commitments and Contingent Liabilities
+42. Commitments and Contingent Liabilities

-- The unpaid portion of investments by PADICO and its subsidiaries in financial assets at fair value through profit or loss and investment in associates amounted to U.S. \$ 289,447 and U.S. \$ 40,309 as at December 31, 2020 and 2019 respectively. - During the previous years, Palestine Real Estate Investment Company PRICO (a subsidiary) signed a partnership and investment agreements with Governmental Authorities (Ramallah Municipality, Ministry of Awaqf and Religious affairs and the Ministry of Public Works and Housing) under which investment projects are developed and established during the different periods of investments.
-The current annual contractual commitments related to those agreements amounted to U.S. \$ 312,756.
-This amount is subject to change as a result of the completion of current investment contracts and entering into new partnerships and signing new contracts.

-- The contractual commitments resulting from contracts and agreements signed with suppliers in relation to PADICO's and its subsidiaries projects amounted to U.S. \$ 5,707,700, as at the date of the consolidated financial statements.
-This amount represents the difference between the total contract value and the completed amount as at the date of the consolidated financial statements. - There have been several lawsuits against PADICO's subsidiaries with an amount of U.S. \$ 29,366,677 which are within the normal course of business.
+- The unpaid portion of investments by PADICO and its subsidiaries in financial assets at fair value through profit or loss and investment in associates amounted to U.S. \$ 38,137 and U.S. \$ 288,137 as at December 31, 2021 and 2020 respectively. - During the previous years, Palestine Real Estate Investment Company PRICO (a subsidiary) signed a partnership and investment agreements with Governmental Authorities (Ramallah Municipality and Ministry of Awaqf and Religious affairs) under which investment projects are developed and established during the different periods of investments.
+The current annual contractual commitments related to those agreements amounted to U.S. \$ 191,356.
+This amount is subject to change as a result of the completion of current investment contracts and entering into new partnerships and signing new contracts. - The contractual commitments resulting from contracts and agreements signed with suppliers in relation to PADICO's and its subsidiaries projects amounted to U.S. \$ 2,671,000, as at the date of the consolidated financial statements.
+This amount represents the difference between the total contract value and the completed amount as at the date of the consolidated financial statements. - There have been several lawsuits against PADICO's subsidiaries with an amount of U.S. \$ 30,709,000 which are within the normal course of business.
 PADICO's management and their legal advisors believe that provisions recorded against those lawsuits are sufficient for expected results. - PADICO and its subsidiaries have entered into commercial property leases on its investment property portfolio and intangible assets.
-These non-cancellable leases have remaining terms between 6 and 11 years.
+These non-cancellable leases have remaining terms between 5 and 10 years.